 Burghley House

-From 16 March - 14 April, Burghley House will be offering visitors the chance to explore their South Gardens.
+On 7 February, the Gardening Team at Burghley House will be hosting a guided tour around their South Gardens and Sculpture Garden.
 As these private gardens are only open to the public a few times a year, this is a fantastic opportunity to admire Burghley’s beautiful blooms.

 Designed by Capability Brown in the 18th century, the South Gardens at Burghley are full of magnificent seasonal displays, including swathes of spring snowdrops and daffodils.
 As you explore the gardens, you can also enjoy wonderful views of the lake, the Lion Bridge and the parkland beyond.